-COORDINATION
+COORDINATION AND CAPACITY

 The humanitarian response in Mozambique is led and coordinated by the Government through the National Institute of Disaster Management (INGC) and related emergency coordination mechanisms.
 This is supported by the Humanitarian Country Team (HCT), which is composed of UN agencies, International NGOs, Red Cross and donor representatives.
-The HCT is supported at the operational level by an Inter-Cluster Coordination Group (ICCG).

-The Government has established three main bodies in the country to manage disaster risk and emergency preparedness and response: 1) Coordination Council for Disaster Management (CCGC) - chaired by the Prime Minister and includes all Council of Ministers members from the sectors directly involved and affected in situations of natural disasters; 2) Technical Council for Disaster Management (CTGC) - chaired by INGC General Director and is composed by the National Directors from the relevant sectors usually affected by a disaster; and 3) National Emergency Operative Centre (CENOE) - a multi-sector coordination and decision-making structure where representatives from different Government sectors, HCT and key stakeholders meet to ensure coordination and response planning.
+The Government has established three main bodies in the country to manage disaster risk and emergency preparedness and response, as follows: 1) the Coordination Council for Disaster Management (CCGC) is chaired by the Prime Minister and includes all Council of Ministers members from the sectors directly involved and affected in situations of natural disasters; 2) the Technical Council for Disaster Management (CTGC) is chaired by INGC General Director and is composed of the National Directors from the relevant sectors usually affected by a disaster; and 3) the National Emergency Operations Centre (CENOE) - a multi-sector coordination and decision-making structure where representatives from different Government sectors, HCT and key stakeholders meet to ensure coordination and response planning.
 All these bodies are replicated at provincial and district levels.